IntersectMBO/osc-documentation/open-source-committee/VOTING.md

   specific committee members need to be replaced or if new leadership is required, the method provides a systematic way to do so without disrupting the entire committee.

-In summary, the staggered board method combines the benefits of continuity and stability with the advantages of regular infusion of fresh perspectives and engagement.
-It is a well-balanced approach to committee governance that can contribute to the long-term success and resilience of a members-based organization.

-## Conclusion:

-In conclusion, implementing a voting and re-election cycle with six-month voting periods for our open source committee is a well-balanced approach that combines continuity and renewal.
-It ensures that the committee benefits from both experienced members and fresh perspectives while reducing the disruption caused by complete turnover.
-This system is designed to enhance the overall effectiveness, stability, and member engagement within our organization, ultimately contributing to its long-term success.